DarinHajou/Sports-Art-Gallery/sprints.md

 • Despite the challenges I faced with Figma, they've only motivated me to improve.
 I know I have some growing to do in this area, and I'm committed to working on it for the future sprints.

+Sprint 2 Goals Response:

+1. Introduction
+Sprint 2 was all about moving from designs in Figma to actually setting up the website's foundational structure.
+This sprint primarily focused on the establishment of the HTML structure for the landing page, along with the basic styling and interactivity elements.

+2. Work Completed

+• Established the HTML structure for the landing page, paying particular attention to the header and banner sections.

+• Integrated the environment setup with defined CSS variables, ensuring consistency for fonts, spaces, and colors across the website.

+• Initialized the npm environment, laying the groundwork for future development and facilitating smoother integration of various tools and  libraries.

+• Accomplished mobile-first styling for the header and banner, followed by media queries for larger screen adaptations.

+• Injected interactivity into the header and banner using JavaScript, enhancing the user experience.

+3. Challenges Faced

+• Branching Strategy: I had trouble figuring out the best way to work on the header.
+It was hard deciding on the detail level for my tasks and commits made me understand that I've got more to learn about workflows.
+Thankfully, I settled on a method that feels right.

+• Design Decisions: Initially, I dived in using a layout grid.
+However, after some reflection, I switched to flex because it felt more manageable for my design.

+• Merging: I began merging without squashing commits.
+Instead of backtracking, I kept it consistent and continued with this approach.
+I'll be keeping an eye on this in my future projects.

+• Figma Issues: The bulk of my struggles were with Figma.
+My prototype didn't have all the details I wanted.
+This was a result of not giving Figma the attention it deserved earlier in the semester, particularly during side projects.

+4. Lessons Learned

+• Workflow Decisions: While deciding on my branching strategy, I realized that defining a workflow isn't just about following best practices.
+It's also about understanding the granularity of my work and striking a balance.
+It's essential to ensure that the workflow aligns with the project's needs and my personal comfort level.

+• Design Decisions: Shifting from the layout grid to flex was a testament to the fact that sometimes, initial design decisions might need to be revisited.
+Even though the grid offers a structured layout, the flexibility of flexbox seemed more apt for my project.
+This taught me the importance of being adaptable in my design decisions.

+• Merging Strategies: I overlooked squashing commits before merging, as instructed by our teacher.
+This oversight was a reminder: while being consistent is key, it's also vital to be aware of version control tools and strategies.
+I've tuned into these details more, hoping for smoother sailings in future projects.

+• Prototyping and its Challenges: The issues I faced with Figma were a wake-up call.
+It emphasized the importance of having a robust blueprint before diving into coding.
+While I tried to bridge the gaps between my Figma prototype and the actual website, it was clear that having a well-structured prototype could save time and reduce uncertainties during development.

+Retrospective

+1. What went well?

+• Somewhat successful transition from Figma prototype to actual coding.
+• Successful setup of npm environment.
+• Application of mobile-first design and the inclusion of interactivity using JavaScript.
+• Overcame challenges in workflow decisions and adapted design choices as necessary.

+2. What could be improved?

+• More focus on prototyping in Figma to reduce uncertainties in actual development.
+• Better understanding and application of Git strategies, such as squash and merge.
+• More attention to planning to ensure smoother project progression.

+3. What will I commit to improve in the next sprint?

+• Allocate more time for learning and mastering tools like Figma.
+• Continue learning Git strategies and workflows for better version control.
+• Prioritize simplicity in design and coding to maintain clarity and efficiency.

+Final note:
+My project was pretty ambitious, but I tried to keep both the design and code straightforward.
+This whole experience taught me that when planning a project, sometimes simplicity can be more impactful than going too complex.